-Use of herbs in oral care and hygiene is very common in traditional systems of medicine.
+The use of herbs in oral care and hygiene is very common in traditional systems of medicine.
 In many countries like Africa, Nigeria, and Asia herbal ‘chewing sticks’ are used to clean the teeth.
 They use neem, and meswak sticks, the end of which is shredded and then used instead of plastic bristle brushes.
 Aromatic herbs and spices are used for rinsing the mouth.
 (1)

 “Prevention is better than cure” is best appropriate for oral diseases.
-Most of the oral diseases are chronic and infectious but preventable.
+Most oral diseases are chronic and infectious but preventable.
 You don’t need harsh chemicals or medicines to maintain proper oral care and hygiene.
 Just by using some easily available natural herbal products, you can keep your teeth and mouth healthy.

 Herbs for Oral Care and Hygiene

 Natural herbs are proven to be safe and effective in oral care and hygiene regimen.

 Let’s examine a few of the most popular and widely used natural herbal products for oral care and hygiene.

 Tulsi leaves are quite effective for your oral care and hygiene regimen.